 Dastaan (Casual, Rustic Fair From World-Class Chefs)

 This bright, casual cafe might seem unassuming, but Dastaan is now recommended by the Michelin guide!
-Helmed by two Mumbai-taught chefs who are veterans of Gymkhana (detailed above in this list), Dastaan is all about storytelling through food– especially the curries.
+Helmed by two Mumbai-taught chefs who are veterans of Gymkhana (detailed above), Dastaan is all about storytelling through food– especially the curries.
 (And this makes sense, as Dastaan literally means “a story”/”fable”/”tale” in Hindi.)

 This is a great place to go for Classic Chicken Tikka, Butter Chicken Masala, and exceptional Lamb Chops— three staples most locals cannot get enough of.
 (The lamb is absolutely insane— so tender!)